 Tip #3 — Specialize in 2 or 3 Skills

 It’s good to be a Jack of all trades.
 But it’s better to have skills fewer people do.

-Here’s why specialization is important, i.e., data entry jobs, have a limit.
-You can only earn so much with these jobs that can be easily outsourced overseas.
+Here’s an example of why specialization is important: data entry jobs have a ceiling.
+You can only earn so much with these jobs, because they can be easily outsourced overseas.

-By specializing in high-paying skills, you’ll earn more money for less work, which will give you a life-work balance that might be attractive to you.
+By specializing in high-paying skills, you’ll earn more money for less work.
+That’ll give you a more satisfying work-life balance.